Land Hermit Crab Basic Care Guide

 Land hermit crabs need fresh water, salt water, and a variety of foods in order to remain healthy.
 Commercially available hermit crabs foods are not necessary and most contain ingredients that are toxic to hermit crabs.
 Copper sulfate and ethoxyquin are 2 such ingredients that are harmful.
 Avoid chemicals and pesticides, as well as table salt.

 Food: Many foods can be given as is, others may need to be cooked.
-Any food needing to be rinsed should be done so in treated water.
+Any food needing to be rinsed should be done so in treated fresh water.
 Foods needing to be cooked should be made without butter or seasonings, but EV olive oil may be used.
 The following is just a small sampling of the kinds of food hermit crabs can eat.

 - Eggs, boiled or scrambled, no seasonings